ErpNetDocs/tech/reference/glossary/entities-validation/code-validation-strict.md

 The reasons for strict limiting of the code symbols are concatenation, parsing and processing of codes with more freedom.

 ### Length
-The default maximum length for CODE attributes is **16 characters**.
+The default maximum length for code attributes is **16 characters**.
 It is still recommended that codes be 5 characters or less.

 ### Suggestions
 When creating codes, there are some general rules: